greiginsydney/Homebridge-cbus-installer/SETUP.md

 ## Copy the Tags file

-12. Your C-bus network's "Tags file" is a file you'll find where-ever C-Gate is installed.
+12. Your C-bus network's "Tags file" is a file you'll find where-ever C-Gate is currently installed.
 It's essentially a dictionary file, matching the human-readable names you've given the inputs and outputs to the "Group Addresses" that C-Bus uses on the network.

 On Windows, the default path for it is `C:\Clipsal\C-Gate2\tag\` and it will be called \<YourNetworkName\>.xml".